 A tooth abscess is a painful and serious dental emergency.
-An abscess is a pus producing bacterial infection that causes pain and swelling that needs immediate attention.
-The infection occurs in or around the root of a tooth that contains blood vessels, nerves and connective tissue, also called in the dental pulp.
-The abscess can also occur between the gum and a tooth.
-Tooth abscesses are most commonly caused by advanced tooth decay which may originate from a chipped or broken tooth that becomes infected, worn enamel that allows bacteria to enter the tooth or untreated dental cavity.
-Gum disease also called gingivitis or in advanced stages periodontal disease, can also cause and abscess.
-In very serious cases, the infection spreads from the root of the tooth to the bones in the jaw supporting the tooth.
+An abscess is a pus producing bacterial infection that causes pain and swelling, which needs immediate attention.
+The infection occurs in or around the root of a tooth that contains blood vessels, nerves and connective tissue.
+The abscess can also occur between the gum and tooth.

-- A severe toothache or tooth pain with dull pressure, aching, throbbing pain or sharp pain
+- A severe toothache or tooth pain with dull pressure, aching, and throbbing or sharp pain

 - Pain with or without chewing

-- Sensitivity of the teeth to temperature – hot or cold
+- Sensitivity of the teeth to temperature change – hot or cold

 - An open, draining sore in the gums that may also cause a bitter taste in the mouth